KARNATISAITHARUN/documentation/using-ocular/tutorials/java-vuln.md

  ocular>
 ```

-As demonstrated in the non-interactive script report.sc, we can load
+As demonstrated in the non-interactive script report.sc, load
-the security profile "javavulnerablelab.sp" by issuing the command:
+the Security Profile "javavulnerablelab.sp" by issuing the command

 ```
 loadSp("javavulnerablelab.sp")
 ```

-This creates an object named `sp` that provides access to the security
+This creates an object named `sp` that provides access to the Security
-profile.
-Ocular offers tab-completion to facilitate learning of the
+Profile.
+ShiftLeft Ocular offers tab-completion to facilitate learning of the
 domain specific query language.
-For example, you can enter
+For example, enter

 ```
  sp.findings.<TAB>